This picture's apparently good for scaring mice...

 [Kent Nassen, 2006, 151K JPEG] 2006

-My wife worked for the University of Michigan as a network operations consultant in the University-wide network operations center until she was RIF'd (reduction in force=layoff) about two years before she would have earned her pension benefits.
+My wife worked for the University of Michigan as a network operations consultant in the University-wide network operations center until she was RIF'd (reduction in force=layoff) about two years before she would have earned her full pension benefits.
 My stepson, Jonathan is having fun learning his new job du jour.
-My stepdaughter, Dorothy, and her husband Chris, have three wonderful, extremely intelligent, children: a girl named Elizabeth and boys named Forrest and Nicholas.
+My stepdaughter, Dorothy, and her husband Chris, have three wonderful, extremely intelligent children: a girl named Elizabeth and boys named Forrest and Nicholas.

 --Kent